yupimaki/netflix-and-socks/README.md

 This command simply starts google chrome, however specifies that it connects to the web through a proxy server.
 The server is our `localhost` at port `1089`, which we know is dynamically routing our web traffic through the US.

+Now all you have to do to watch US Netflix (legally, provided you live in the US) is to run the command `us-netflix` in the terminal.
+Unfortunately there seems to be a small bug in `google-chrome`, where you cannot force the browser to run in a new session, so for the routing to work, `chrome` cannot already be open.
+To get around this, use one browser reading traffic through the proxy, and other for general surfing.

+When done, tear down the tunnel using `kill-ssh`, or simply leave it running.

 Thanks for reading,